unahouExosite/docs/rpc/README.md

 * .NET: [clronep](https://github.com/exosite-labs/clronep)

+### Authentication

+Unlike some APIs where authentication is done on behalf of a user account that is granted access to a set of resources, authentication in the JSON RPC is done on behalf of a particular resource in the system (the "calling client").
+Every client resource in the system has a password, called a CIK, that grants limited control to that client and everything it owns.
+Using Portals as an example, it's possible to authenticate on behalf of a device (using a device CIK) or portal (using a portal CIK).

+See the documentation for `"auth"` below for details of how to authenticate as a particular client.

 ### HTTP Request/Response Format

 JSON RPC are HTTP POST requests with a body containing a JSON-encoded call.
 Here is an example of an HTTP request, with JSON formatted for readability: